 - Mental anguish

-Let Morris Bart & Associates, LLC Evaluate Your Alabama Hit and Run Claim Today
+Let Morris Bart & Associates, LLC Evaluate Your Alabama Hit-and-Run Claim Today

-The Morris Bart law office provides complimentary case reviews for victims of hit and run accidents in our service area.
+The Morris Bart law office provides complimentary case reviews for victims of hit-and-run accidents in our service area.
 We can assess your case and help you determine the best way to pursue compensation in your claim.
 We have 15 locations across four states, serving clients in all parts of Alabama, Arkansas, Louisiana, and Mississippi.
 In addition, we have four offices in Alabama: Birmingham, Huntsville, Mobile, and Montgomery.

 Questions?Call (800) 537-8185